 How Tikken Got Her Name

-Today, January 15th, 2011, our Golden Retriever Tikken (Mariner Freedom Fighter) is celebrating her fourteenth birthday.
+On, January 15th, 2011, our Golden Retriever Tikken (Mariner Freedom Fighter) celebrated her fourteenth birthday.
 Over the years many have asked "Why Tikken?"
 Some people have thought it's because as a puppy she was like a clock and always "ticking."
 There is actually a deeper story and this year through the miracle of Google I was able to learn more about Tikken's namesake.

 Tikken was born on Martin Luther King Day in 1997.
 As a result her breeders, Jon and Kathy Chase of Mariner Kennels, named this litter of pups the "Freedom litter" and asked that all of us getting pups use the word "Freedom" in our pups AKC registered name.
 After giving it some thought, I decided on "Mariner Freedom Fighter."
 Outside of dogs one of my interests has always been World War Two, especially the resistance movement.
 Members of the resistance were commonly called "freedom fighters."

 I next had to choose Tikken's call name and wanted something I could connect to her registered name.
 An early thought was to call her "Kira," after Kira Nerys, a character on Star Trek: Deep Space Nine, who was a former member of the Bajorn resistance.
 I then decided that I wanted to name my pup after a real female resistance fighter.
 Since I am half-Norwegian and was especially interested in the resistance movement in Norway during World War Two I decided to see if I could identify a Norwegian female resistance fighter to be my inspiration.
 Not sure where to go I went to an email list for Golden Retriever fans on the internet and a Norwegian member of the list suggested the name "Tikken."

 This year I finally learned more about my Tikken's namesake via Google and the translation of a review of the book Tikken Manus by Nora Campbell.